Ways to reduce food waste in business

-Any change in business can be risky and costly and that is why food waste review is important to help you identify where and what food waste has cost your business.
+Any change in business can be risky and costly and that is why a food waste review is important to help you identify where and what food waste has cost your business.
 Once you know your food waste, developing an action plan with 2-3 easy actions with your key staff to implement is the next step to cut your cost and boost up your profit while reducing the environmental impact.

 Below are some good practices that you can do tackling food waste.
 Display your action plan at staff room so your staff is aware of the changes and make sure you engage with your staff and seek their feedback.